Tree Health Assessment Tallahassee — Before You Remove, Before You Treat, Before You Spend

 Common Assessment Findings in Tallahassee

-What we identify most often, by tree species:
+What gets identified most often, by tree species:

 Water oak: Hypoxylon canker, common, progressive.
 See water oak removal Tallahassee.